Last Updated: March 2, 2026

 The Services Model Challenge

-As Alvaro Ullate explains: “The client has to pay for their services, so they have to prove a lot of value.
+As Alvaro Ullate explained to me, “The client has to pay for their services, so they have to prove a lot of value.
 Sometimes this is hard because Microsoft’s interests are different from the client’s.
 You end up having to fight against both Microsoft and the client.”

 Internal Selling & Coordination